AI-in-Practice-UOS/course-material/README.md

 # course-material
-The course material for the course "AI in practic" at University Osnabrück
+The course material for the course "AI in practice" at University Osnabrück